yuehong136/MultiRAG/README_EN.md

 - **Knowledge Base Management**: Upload document files, create and manage knowledge bases, and interact with the content within.
 - **SQL Translation**: Input SQL queries, select source and target dialects, and perform SQL dialect conversion.
 - **Workflow**: Orchestrate functional components into workflow applications, with optional open APIs for third-party calls.
+- **Process visualization**: Convert the content described by the user into a flowchart.
 - **Agent service**: Call existing tools, combine role cognition and memory management for intelligent reasoning, with optional open APIs for third-party calls.

 ## Future Plans